shapely/shapely-rfc/rfc/0001-shapely-2.0-roadmap.md

   GEOS geometry objects in a Python extension type.
-* Provide functionality to work with arrays of geometry objects with a familiar NumPy array interface, i.e. optimized, vectorized ufuncs for all GEOS operations (note: this still explicitly excludes feature attribute information, which is left to other libraries such as GeoPandas).
+* Provide functionality to work with arrays of geometry objects with a familiar NumPy array interface, i.e. optimized, vectorized ufuncs for all GEOS operations.
 This adds a required dependency on numpy.
 * Use the vectorized operations for the implementation of the scalar operations, preserving the existing Shapely scalar API.
 * Make some API changes that are partly required and also desirable (e.g. regarding mutability of geometries, ctypes interface, etc).

+In practice, the above proposal means to fully migrate the PyGEOS code into Shapely's core, and refactoring the rest of Shapely on top of that (instead of taking PyGEOS as a dependency of Shapely).

+Note, although this expands the scope of Shapely to *array* functionality, this still explicitly excludes feature attribute information (which is left to other libraries such as GeoPandas).

 On a practical note, the following workflow is proposed: